Rohit Sharma: Test matches

-2015 and 2019 Cricket World Cups
+2015, 2019 and 2023 Cricket World Cups

 In March 2015, Sharma made his first appearance in the Cricket World Cup and played in eight matches for India in the 2015 tournament in Australia.
 India reached the semi-final stage where they were defeated by Australia.
 Sharma scored 330 runs in the tournament with one century, a score of 137 in the quarter-final against Bangladesh.

 On 15 April 2019, Sharma was appointed vice-captain of India's squad for the 2019 World Cup in England.
 In the opening match against South Africa, he scored 122, including his 12,000th run in international cricket.
 He followed it up with centuries against Pakistan, England and Bangladesh.
 In the match against Sri Lanka, hitting yet another century, he became the first batsman to score five centuries in a single World Cup tournament, and equalled Tendulkar's record for the most centuries (6) in all World Cup matches.
 Sharma totalled 648 runs in the tournament to finish as the leading run-scorer and win the ICC's Golden Bat award, the third Indian player to do so.

+On 8 October 2023, during the ICC Cricket World Cup, Sharma was entrusted with the captaincy responsibilities for the Indian team in a match against Australia.
+This significant moment marked the first time he captained the Indian side in the Cricket World Cup.
+What set this particular event apart was that at that time, he had become the oldest player to lead the Indian team in the tournament, showcasing his maturity and experience as a cricketer.

+On 11 October 2023, during a match against Afghanistan in the Cricket World Cup 2023, Sharma achieved a milestone by surpassing the Sachin Tendulkar's record for the most centuries in World Cup history.
+With a display of batting prowess, Sharma notched his seventh century, breaking the record in this World Cup encounter.